 When you use the File Reader node to read a file you can convert the column types directly via the node configuration dialog.
-To do this double click a column header in the preview and change the column type in the dialog that opens, as shown in Figure 37.
+To do so go to the Transformation tab in the configuration dialog and change the type of the desired column, as shown in Figure 37.